petersenpeter/CellExplorer/docs/pipeline/running-pipeline.md

 ![](https://buzsakilab.com/wp/wp-content/uploads/2020/03/FlowChart_sessionStruct.png)

-### Running pipeline
+### Processing cell_metrics
 Following the definition of metadata, the cell metrics calculation process can be performed.
 A single script processes all default cell_metrics (which can be customized and expanded).
-The process is fully automatic, except for the detection of monosynaptic connections, which displays a graphical interface for further manual curation (manual curation can be turned off).
+The process is fully automatic, except for the detection of monosynaptic connections, in which a graphical interface is shown for further manual curation (the manual step can be turned off).
 See the [full list of default cell_metrics here]({{"/datastructure/standard-cell-metrics/"|absolute_url}}).
 Below follows two flowcharts: a simple with the minimal inputs and an advanced flowchart.
 The advanced chart shows all relevant files that is loaded by the cell_metrics calculation process.

 ![](https://buzsakilab.com/wp/wp-content/uploads/2020/03/FlowChart_pipeline.png)